PUERTO VALLARTA COVID-19

 The United States is working with Mexico to make this process easy and painless for you.

 Q: Is there Coronavirus (COVID-19) in Puerto Vallarta?A: No place in the world is completely free of COVID-19.
 However, infection rates are low compared to most areas in the US.
-There are 250,000 people living in Puerto Vallarta, from which we have 1341 active cases, 3940 recovered.
-Official Goverment Stats.
+There are 250,000 people living in Puerto Vallarta, from which we have 24 active cases, 11,718 recovered.

 Q: Is it safe to visit Puerto Vallarta right now with the Coronavirus?A: Our city is taking your health seriously and all businesses must get certified by the health authorities and implement strict health protocols to operate.
 At this time, Puerto Vallarta has low rates compared to most places in US and we intend to keep it like that.